dialtr/soundcraft-spirit-studio/README.md

   value of forums is gaining insight into potential pitfalls, common issues, and potentially, sources of spare parts.

-* **Shop locally**  Recording consoles like this are can be large and heavy.
+* **Shop locally**  Recording consoles like this are large and heavy.
 Even the sixteen channel console that I am restoring is large, and I ended up paying $100 just in shipping.
 This was greatly offset by the low price that I paid, but I'd encourage you to shop locally where possible for two reasons.
 First, shipping costs.
 Second, you'll have the opportunity to test the console out and see its condition before purchasing and incurring shipping costs.
+In my case, I really lucked out as the console functioned very well (nothing broken, at least) and wasn't missing any knobs, sliders, etc.

 * **Make sure you have schematics** Schematics *can* be hard to find but are necessary if you truly need to dig in with the restoration.
 They are